 Section 3 (1) of the Environment Protection Act (EPA), 2019 describes completing Environmental Studies as per Schedule 1 or 2 or 3 under Environment Protection Regulation 2020 (First Amendment in 2021/05/24 on Nepal Gazette).
-For this Subproject, none of the legal provisions are compliable to Schedule 1 or 2 or 3, and hence, detailed environmental studies (Brief Environmental Study (BES) or Initial Environmental Examination (IEE) or Environmental Impact Assessment (EIA) is not mandatory.
-According to the E & S safeguard Screening report, safeguard risks/issues identified for this Subproject fall under Category III (ESMF), which triggers the preparation of ESMP to execute the Subproject.
+For this Subproject, none of the legal provisions are compliable to Schedule 1 or 2, or 3, and hence, detailed environmental studies; Brief Environmental Study (BES), or Initial Environmental Examination (IEE), or Environmental Impact Assessment (EIA) is not mandatory.
+According to the E & S safeguard Screening report, safeguard risks/issues identified as Category III (ESMF) which trigger for the preparation of ESMP to execute the Subproject.
 This Subproject has minimal or no adverse environmental and social impact; does not physically displace any family; and does not result in economic displacement of more than 10% of productive assets for any family.